Date Thesis Awarded

 Transcriptomic analyses were verified using Quantitative Real Timer Polymerase Chain Reaction (qRT-PCR).
 Early results verified the induction of HP0447, HP0453, and virB4 (HP0459) in the control mutant and DarsS-DcrdS-DflgS.
 Further qRT-PCR analyses are necessary to better characterize the expression of these genes. qRT-PCR results for HP0996 and tnpB (HP0997) did not verify the transcriptomic data.
 No consistent trend in differential expression for either gene could be determined by qRT-PCR in any of the mutants studied.
 These genes require further qRT-PCR analyses to determine their true pH 5 response.

 Burgess, Catharine, "Two Component System Independent Acid Response in Helicobacter pylori" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1553.